-The annual Duquesne University Carnival is in its 63rd year!
+The annual Duquesne University Carnival is in its 64th year!
 One of the longest standing traditions at the University is the Greek sponsored event which occurs each year in the spring semester.
 All of Duquesne's general fraternities and sororities participate in the event, as well as many professional and service groups.
 A fraternity is paired with a sorority and they team up to write, produce, direct, choreograph and star in their own original mini-musical productions.
 The Greeks put on several performances throughout the week.
 The students even build their own scenery and make their own costumes!
 To add to the atmosphere, dozens of other student organizations sell their wares at concession booths throughout the week.
 Organizations such as Student Government, the Duquesne Program Council, Commuter Council, Residence Hall Association and numerous others sell everything from cotton candy, to t-shirts, to the opportunity to throw pies at faculty members!
 Carnival is a traditional event for the entire university community where hundreds of alumni, parents, faculty and friends attend to view the shows and purchase items at booths each year.
-This year's event will take place in the Student Union Ballroom on November 2, 2013.
+This year's event will take place in the Student Union Ballroom on October 17, 2015.

-For more information about Carnival, contact email@example.com.
+Or for more information about Carnival, contact email@example.com.

 Greek Local Volunteer Projects